pivorodrigues/devopstips/devops-essentials.md

 - DevOps is NOT a product

 - DevOps is not a job title

+**Agile Software Development**

+- DevOps grew out of Agile software development movement

+- Agile seeks to develop software in small, frequent cycles in order to deliver functionality to customers quickly and quickly respond to changing business goals

+- DevOps and Agile often go hand-in-hand